pytorch/pytorch/docs/source/torch.compiler_faq.rst

 Of course, this is not a satisfactory answer if our program is mostly composed of NumPy code.
 In these cases, we can try to execute eagerly (without ``torch.compile``) the NumPy code on PyTorch by importing ``import torch._numpy as np``.
 This should just be used for **debugging purposes** and is in no way a replacement for the PyTorch API, as it is **much less performant** and, as a private API, **may change without notice**.
-At any rate, ``torch._numpy`` is a Python implementation of NumPy in terms of PyTorchand it is used internally to transform NumPy code into Pytorch code..
+At any rate, ``torch._numpy`` is a Python implementation of NumPy in terms of PyTorch and it is used internally to transform NumPy code into Pytorch code.
 It is rather easy to read and modify, so if you find any bug in it feel free to submit a PR fixing it!

 If the program does work when importing ``torch._numpy as np``, chances are